Short version

 Here's what touches outside services, and when.

 • When you subscribe.
-Google Play handles the payment.
-Your Supabase user ID is passed to RevenueCat so the app can tell whether your subscription is active, trialing, expired, or renewed.
-Google sees the transaction; I never see payment details.
+Google Play handles the payment itself.
+RevenueCat receives a reference to your account and the current state of your subscription (active, trialing, expired, renewed).
+I never see payment details.

 • When you sign in with email.
 The magic-link email goes out through Resend from noreply@quitnailbiting.app.
 Resend sees your email and the link at the moment of send.

 • When you turn on notifications.
-An Expo push token is saved on your profile so reminders can reach you.
+A notification token is stored on your account so reminders can reach you.

 • When you request deletion on the web.
-Your email and any reason you add go into a server log and trigger a notification to me via Loops.
+Your email and any reason you add are logged on the server, and Loops sends me a notification so I can process the request.

 Third parties